Mozo guides

 • Dividends from share trading

-• If self-employed, net profit before tax
+• If self-employed, net profit before tax.

 Ash is applying for a $300,000 home loan and makes $60,000 per year from working.
 They currently have a car loan worth $10,000 and a credit card with a limit of $2,000.

-What is a good DTI ratio?
+What is a good debt-to-income ratio?

 The higher your debt-to-income ratio, the less likely you’ll be able to secure the loan you want.
-With a “high” DTI of 9 times or above, your likelihood drops to near-zero.
+With a “high” DTI of 9 times or above, your likelihood drops to near zero.

 So it’s best to tackle any other debts or loans you’ve got first, before applying for a home loan.

-If you don’t have any other debts, then you’ll need to increase your income to balance out that ratio, or have a look at some other things you can do if the bank won’t lend you as much as you want.
+If you don’t have any other debts, then you’ll need to increase your income to balance out that ratio or have a look at some other things you can do if the bank won’t lend you as much as you want.

 As a general rule, low, medium, and high debt-to-income ratios look something like this:

-• Medium DTI: 4.0 – 6.0, considered good, but not excellent
+• Medium DTI ratio: 4.0 – 6.0, considered good, but not excellent

-• High DTI: 7 – 9.0 or higher, considered risky
+• High DTI ratio: 7 – 9.0 or higher, considered risky

-Do banks have official DTI ratio limits?
+Do banks have debt-to-income ratio limits?

-Lenders often have maximum debt-to-income ratios that, if exceeded, they generally won’t approve a home loan for.
-While these aren’t necessarily set-in-stone (lenders consider all sorts of personal circumstances when assessing loan approval) you could use them as a guide when considering a lender based on your circumstances.
+While these aren’t necessarily set in stone (lenders consider all sorts of personal circumstances when assessing loan approval) you could use them as a guide when considering a lender based on your circumstances.

-What is ANZ's maximum debt-to-income (DTI) ratio?
+What is ANZ's maximum debt-to-income ratio?

 ANZ's maximum DTI ratio is 7.5 times.

-What is Commonwealth Bank's maximum debt-to-income (DTI) ratio?
+What is Commonwealth Bank's maximum debt-to-income ratio?

 Commonwealth Bank doesn’t have an explicit DTI ratio cap.
 However, anything over 7.0 times requires manual approval from their credit department.

-What is NAB's maximum debt-to-income (DTI) ratio?
+What is NAB's maximum debt-to-income ratio?

 NAB's maximum DTI ratio for lending is 8.0 times.

-What is Westpac's maximum debt-to-income (DTI) ratio?
+What is Westpac's maximum debt-to-income ratio?

 Westpac's maximum DTI ratio is 7.0 times.